Miccighel/Readersourcing-2.0/README.md

 | ```--u``` | ```--url``` | Url to add. | A valid URL. | Yes | No |
 | ```--a``` | ```--authToken``` | Authentication token received from RS_Server. | A valid authentication token received RS_Server. | No | ```--pOut --pIn --pId``` |
 | ```--pId``` | ```--publicationId``` | Identifier for a publication present on RS_Server. | A valid publication identifier received from RS_Server. | No | ```--pOut --pIn --a``` |

+<h1>RS_Rate</h1>

+<h2>Read this!</h2>

+Please, note that this is an early alpha release and it is not ready for the use in a production environment.

+<h2>Description</h2>

+ **RS_Rate** is an extension for Google Chrome and it is a client that readers can use to rate publications, althought it is possible to carry out every operation also directly on the web interface provided by <a href="https://github.com/Miccighel/Readersourcing-2.0-RS_Server">RS_Server</a>.
+We intend to generalize RS_Rate by providing an implementation for each of the major browsers (i.e., Firefox, Safari, . . . ).

+<h2>Installation</h2>

+RS_Rate is freely available on the main browsers webstores.
+To use it, simply take advantage of the following links and install the version for your favourite browser.

+- Google Chrome: <a href="https://chrome.google.com/webstore/detail/readersourcing-20-rsrate/hlkdlngpijhdkbdlhmgeemffaoacjagg?hl=it">Available here</a>
+- Firefox: (Currently disabled, will be available at a later time)

+<h2>Usage</h2>

+If you need some explanations regarding RS_Rate, please refer to the technical documentation pointed above.
+You will find and overview of its user interface, functionalities and usage.